 Lessons are approached in a variety of ways to ensure the children progress to the best of their ability.
 All pupils have opportunities to learn in a way which caters for their learning styles using a range of visual, auditory and kinaesthetic resources.
 In each year group the following strands are taught and reinforced: place value; number (addition, subtraction, multiplication and division); calculating; shape, space & measures; and, data handling.

 Mental arithmetic is a key skill which is taught from an early age.
-We encourage this through in a number of ways including Times Tables awards and “Mad Minute”.
-Every year the most able mathematicians in the school compete in the Maths Olympiad which involves solving challenges and puzzles in house teams across the year groups.
+We encourage this in a number of ways including Times Tables awards and “Mad Minute”.
+Every there is a house competition where each child has the opportunity to compete in the Maths Olympiad which involves solving challenges and puzzles in house teams across the year groups.
 This causes much excitement for each pupil in Junior School upwards as they wait in anticipation of who will win the much coveted Olympiad award!

-Head of Mathematics KSI – Miss Bobby Frankpitt BA (Hons), QTS
+Head of Mathematics KSI – Mrs Bobby Vantreen BA (Hons), QTS

 Bobby attended Leeds University where she took her degree in Business Management (BA).
 On completing her degree, she went to Roehampton University and completed her PGCE.
-She started working at Garden House in September 2013, teaching Transition Boys (Year 1) for three years, before moving to Junior School boys (Year 2) this year.
-Bobby became Head of Key Stage One Mathematics in 2015
+She started working at Garden House in September 2013, teaching Transition Boys (Year 1) for three years, before moving to Junior School boys (Year 2) in September 2016.
+Bobby became Head of Key Stage One Mathematics in 2015.

 Head of Mathematics KSII – Miss Katie McDonald BA (Hons), QTS